 The first phase of work included a new children's playground at the top of the Broadway.
 The design was developed in collaboration with children from Christ the King School and opened in November 2023.

-Following three years of co-design and engagement with the local community, future improvements have undergone detailed design, road safety audits and quality assurance reviews.
+Following three years of co-design and engagement with the local community, detailed designs for the roadway changes are complete.

-A Traffic Regulation Order (TRO) consultation summarising the proposed scheme design including changes to road spaces, kerbs, and cycle lanes, was launched in March 2025.
-Following closure of the consultation in April, the TRO team are reviewing feedback before advising on next steps.
+A Traffic Regulation Order (TRO) consultation summarising the proposed scheme design including changes to road spaces, kerbs, and cycle lanes, was launched in March 2026.
+The council then subsequently approved the TRO required to make the proposed changes.

 Project Timeline

-A procurement process to appoint a highways construction contractor launched in April 2025, with works scheduled to start in summer 2025 and completion expected in autumn 2026.
+A procurement process to appoint a highways construction contractor is due to be launched in summer 2026 with works scheduled to start in autumn 2026 and completion expected in 2027.

 This project includes physical shopfront improvement works, alongside a long-term strategy for the high street.